UK resources — organisations, helplines, and legal aid

 Support organisations:

 • Families Need Fathers — despite the name, they support all parents.
-Good for practical court prep
+Good for practical court preparation

 Crisis support: